kubernetes/website/content/en/docs/user-guide/walkthrough/_index.md

 ## Kubectl CLI and Pods

-For Kubernetes 101, we will cover kubectl, pods, volumes, and multiple containers
+For Kubernetes 101, we will cover kubectl, Pods, Volumes, and multiple containers.

 {{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}